Spruce bark beetle in the Białowieża Forest

 Where will foresters perform logging?

 It needs to be emphasized that the foresters’ demand involving increase in logging does not concern the area of the Białowieża National Park.
-It concerns a small part of timberlands that constitute fragment of the Białowieża Primeval Forest, which covers total area of 150 thousand ha, and 65 thousand ha lies on the Polish side.
-The State Forests maintain the area of ca 50 thousand ha of the Białowieża Primeval Forest, and tree stands of the Białowieża Forest District, that tries to obtain consent to log attacked trees, constitute 12 thousand ha.
+It concerns a small part of timberlands that constitute fragment of the Białowieża Forest, which covers total area of 150 thousand ha, and 65 thousand ha lies on the Polish side.
+The State Forests maintain the area of ca 50 thousand ha of the Białowieża Forest, and tree stands of the Białowieża Forest District, that tries to obtain consent to log attacked trees, constitute 12 thousand ha.
 However, major part of these grounds cover reserves and hydric and pioneer habitats excluded from usage.
-Therefore, dead spruce trees would be logged only within other grounds – total 7 thousand ha that constitute ca. 5 percent of the whole Białowieża Primeval Forest area.
+Therefore, dead spruce trees would be logged only within other grounds – total 7 thousand ha that constitute ca. 5 percent of the whole Białowieża Forest area.

 Can bark beetle gradation be stopped?

 It is impossible to completely stop the gradation of bark beetle, because it would require logging all attacked spruce trees, also those that grow on protected grounds including the National Park grounds.
 Moreover, logging shall take place before spring comes when insects start scavenge again.
 However, even logging of the part of attacked spruce trees that grow on the area managed by the State Forests, will reduce the spread of the plague to other tree stands.
 It is essential to remember that bark beetles that scavenge on one tree are able to attack 30 other trees, and these attacks may occur four times a year.